 Justine Aronson resides at the intersection of New York, Los Angeles, the Midwest, and her own tender heart.
-She performs works written by living composers and by dead composers, and endeavors to find the nugget of divine humanity within it all.
+She performs works written by living composers and by dead composers, and endeavors to find the seed of divine humanity within it all.

 Hailed by The New York Times as possessing "a deep reservoir of expressive devices" and by the Los Angeles Times as "dramatically and gratifyingly juicy," soprano Justine Aronson’s repertoire spans the traditional and the contemporary, with performances that adventurously embrace the unexpected.

-Additional performances include appearances with the LA Phil's Green Umbrella series, Opera Philadelphia, Beth Morrison Projects, National Sawdust, New York Festival of Song, Copland House, Art Song at the Old Stone House, The Industry, Eighth Blackbird Creative Lab, Lucerne Festival Academy, Bang on a Can Summer Festival, The Bard Music Festival, The String Orchestra of Brooklyn, the Metropolitan Opera Guild, Carlsbad Music Festival, Brightwork New Music, Princeton Pro Musica, Reno Kantorei, The Choral Arts Society of Philadelphia, Masterwork Chorale, New Jersey Chamber Singers, the Westminster Summer Festival, Synchromy Music, and the HEAR NOW Music Festival.
+Additional performances include appearances with the LA Phil's Green Umbrella series and Fluxus Festival, Opera Philadelphia, Beth Morrison Projects, National Sawdust, New York Festival of Song, Copland House, Art Song at the Old Stone House, The Industry, Eighth Blackbird Creative Lab, Lucerne Festival Academy, Bang on a Can Summer Festival, The Bard Music Festival, The String Orchestra of Brooklyn, the Metropolitan Opera Guild, Carlsbad Music Festival, Brightwork New Music, Princeton Pro Musica, Reno Kantorei, The Choral Arts Society of Philadelphia, Masterwork Chorale, New Jersey Chamber Singers, the Westminster Summer Festival, Synchromy Music, and the HEAR NOW Music Festival.

 Justine is featured on the NAXOS record release of composer Daron Hagen’s portrait album Hagen: 21st Century Song Cycles, garnering such praise as having the “flexible, immediately engaging quality of the best cabaret singers” (Opera News).
-Her interpretations have consistently captured the attention of those producing new music, earning her premieres with composers including David Lang, Ted Hearne, Kamala Sankaram, Anna Pidgorna, Sarah Goldfeather, Christopher Cerrone, Daron Hagen, William Kraft, Veronika Krausas, Aaron Jay Kernis, Thomas Pasatieri, Fred Hersch, Nicholas Deyoe, and Andrew McIntosh.
+Her interpretations have consistently captured the attention of those producing new music, earning her premieres with composers including Kamala Sankaram, David Lang, Ted Hearne, Anna Pidgorna, Sarah Goldfeather, Christopher Cerrone, Daron Hagen, William Kraft, Veronika Krausas, Aaron Jay Kernis, Thomas Pasatieri, Fred Hersch, Nicholas Deyoe, and Andrew McIntosh.
 A dedicated collaborative voice, she is currently on the roster as a Resident Ensemble Member for The American Opera Project's Composers & the Voice.